tomah56/child_safety_ai/README.md

 # child_safety_ai
-A child safety hackathon project: developed an AI tool in 24 hours for blocking inappropriate content.
+A child safety project: developed an AI tool in 24 hours for blocking inappropriate content with the help of my teammates.
-An AI-based tool developed during a hackathon to block inappropriate content and ensure a safer internet experience for children.

 ---